-- Auto-logout for the Web Image Monitor is in [SEC] "Top Page > Web Image Monitor: Webpage";

-Lockout and release (as related to locked users) can be found in [SEC] "Top Page Web Image Monitor: Security" subsection "[User Lockout Policy]";

-- Fax received file storage is configured in [SEC] "Top Page > List of Operation Privileges for Initial Settings > Fax Settings > [Reception Settings]" for the Ops Panel; it cannot be configured in the Web Image Monitor;

-- HDD encryption key is set only in the Ops Panel and the function is described in [SEC] "Top Page > System Settings > Settings for Administrator" subsection "[File Management]" as "[Machine Data Encryption Settings]".

-- Network settings can be configured as per [SEC] "Top Page > System Settings > [Network/Interface]" in the Ops Panel and under [SEC] "Top Page > Web Image Monitor: Network";

-- Device identity refers to the device certificate which is found in [SEC] "Top Page > System Settings" subsection "Settings for Administrator" as "[Register/Delete Device Certificate]" for the Ops Panel;

-- Device certificates can also be modified in the Web Image Monitor under [SEC] "Top Page > Web Image Monitor: Security" subsection "[Device Certificate]"; and

-- Installed TOE software can be modified using the firmware upgrade functions as restricted under [SEC] "Top Page > Web Image Monitor: Device Settings" subsection "[Firmware Update]".
+- Auto-logout for the Web Image Monitor is in [SEC] "Top Page > List of Operation Privileges for Settings Other than Initial Settings > Web Image Monitor: Webpage"; - Lockout and release (as related to locked users) can be found in [SEC] "Top Page > List of Operation Privileges for Settings Other than Initial Settings > Web Image Monitor: Security" subsection "[User Lockout Policy]"; - Fax received file storage is configured in [SEC] "Top Page > List of Operation Privileges for Initial Settings (Settings Screen Type: Standard) > Fax Settings (Settings Screen Type: Standard > [Reception Settings]" for the Ops Panel; it cannot be configured in the Web Image Monitor; - HDD encryption key is set only in the Ops Panel and the function is described in [SEC] "Top Page > List of Operation Privileges for Initial Settings (Settings Screen Type: Standard) > System Settings (Settings Screen Type: Standard) > Settings for Administrator" subsection "[File Management]" as "[Machine Data Encryption Settings]". - Network settings can be configured as per [SEC] "Top Page > List of Operation Privileges for Initial Settings (Settings Screen Type: Standard) > System Settings (Settings Screen Type: Standard) > Network/Interface" in the Ops Panel and under [SEC] "Top Page > List of Operation Privileges for Settings Other than Initial Settings > Web Image Monitor: Network"; - Device identity refers to the device certificate which is found in [SEC] "Top Page > List of Operation Privileges for Initial Settings (Settings Screen Type: Standard) > System Settings (Settings Screen Type: Standard)" subsection "Settings for Administrator" as "[Register/Delete Device Certificate]" for the Ops Panel; - Device certificates can also be modified in the Web Image Monitor under [SEC] "Top Page > List of Operation Privileges for Settings Other than Initial Settings > Web Image Monitor: Security" subsection "[Device Certificate]"; and - Installed TOE software can be modified using the firmware upgrade functions as restricted under [SEC] "Top Page > List of Operation Privileges for Settings Other than Initial Settings > Web Image Monitor: Device Settings" subsection "[Firmware Update]".

-The privileges described above are all consistent with the claims made in FMT_MOF.1 in the [ST].
+The privileges described above are all consistent with the claims made in FMT\MOF.1 in the [ST].
 The default stance in the evaluated configuration ensures that the authorizations described in the matrices are being enforced.
 It is important to understand that out-of-the-box, these authorizations default to a permissive stance unless "Administrator Authentication Management" procedures are followed (as required by the consumer).
 These are described in [AGD] Section 3.3.1 Procedure 1 - Settings Specified using the Operation Panel.